temporalio/reference-app-orders-go/docs/deploy-on-k8s.md

 This may take a while, as the Temporal cluster relies on Cassandra and Elasticsearch, which can both take a while to boot up.

-Once the Temporal cluster is up, the script creates the Temporal namespace "default" for you.
-This is Temporal namespace the OMS application expects to use, unless configured otherwise.
+Once the Temporal cluster is up, the script creates the Temporal namespace `default` for you.
+This is the Temporal namespace the OMS application expects to use, unless configured otherwise.

 ## Installing the application into Kubernetes